mxdev92/You/replit.md

 ```
 July 10, 2025:
+• ULTRA-FAST ADD-TO-CART: Optimized cart performance with immediate optimistic updates and faster animations
+• Reduced add-to-cart feedback time from 400ms to 150ms with instant UI response before server confirmation
+• Implemented smart optimistic updates - cart updates immediately while syncing with server in background
+• Reduced all animation durations: hover transitions from 150ms to 80ms, shimmer from 100ms to 50ms
+• Eliminated redundant API calls - cart refresh now happens in background instead of blocking UI
 • ADMIN NUMBER UPDATE: Changed admin WhatsApp number from 07757250444 to 07511856947 for all invoice delivery and notifications
 • Updated Ultra-Stable PDF Delivery, legacy delivery service, WhatsApp services, and admin panel UI with new admin number
 • ULTRA-STABLE WHATSAPP CONNECTION: Enhanced WhatsApp service with ultra-stable configuration for maximum reliability